suhasmaddali/suhasmaddali/README.md

 👹 [__Twitter Sentiment Analysis__](https://github.com/suhasmaddali/Twitter-Sentiment-Analysis)

 * In __Twitter__, there are comments made for different posts and tweets.
-Sometimes, there might be negative comments that would change the course of direction of certain topics.
+Sometimes, there might be negative comments that would change the course of the direction of certain topics.
 * It is important to identify comments and extract key features from the text so that positive and negative comments could be separated.
 * In this project, we are going to be extracting __useful information__ from texts and understand key components for differentiating between __positive texts__ and __negative texts__.